Chia-Network/chialisp-web/docs/tutorials/custom_puzzle_lock.md

 To get the receive address from the puzzle hash use `cdv encode 4843c869bba5f65aa1e806cd372dae5668ca3b69640d067e86837ca96b324e71 --prefix xch` (notice no `0x` at the beginning).
 Use `--prefix txch` for a testnet address.

-To get the puzzlehash from the receive address use `cdv decode xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`.
+To get the puzzle hash from the receive address use `cdv decode xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`.

 ## Send Chia to the receive address
 Use the Chia GUI or CLI to send a transaction as you would typically do with the amount you want.
 As a receive address, set the address from the previous step (password-locked coin example: `xch1fppus6dm5hm94g0gqmxnwtdw2e5v5wmfvsxsvl5xsd72j6ejfecsdnkf2e`).
 That will lock your coin with a new puzzle.